The Cuthbert Allgood wiki last edited by Xanni15 on 06/06/13 05:12AM

 View full history

-Cuthbert Allgood was one of Roland's best friends and a part of his Ka-tet which sought out the dangers in the lands across Gilead.
-He and his good friend Alain Johnson where even responsible for bringing Roland back alive after their first adventure as Gunslingers together.
+Cuthbert Allgood was one of Roland's best friends and a part of his ka-tet which sought out the dangers in the lands across Gilead.
+He and his good friend Alain Johns were even responsible for bringing Roland back alive after their first adventure as Gunslingers together.

 Mayor Story Arcs